Omolabake94/CyberSecurity_Bootcamp/HW_11/README.md

   * `$ sudo firewall-cmd --list-all`
 - Take note of what Zones and settings are configured.
 You many need to remove unneeded services and settings.
 ## List all supported service types that can be enabled.
-Run the command that lists all currently supported services to see if the service you need is available
+- Run the command that lists all currently supported services to see if the service you need is available
   * `$ sudo firewalld-cmd --get-services`
 - We can see that the Home and Drop Zones are created by default.
 ## Zone Views
-Run the command that lists all currently configured zones.
+- Run the command that lists all currently configured zones.
   * `$ sudo firewall-cmd --list-all-zones`
 - We can see that the Public and Drop Zones are created by default.
 Therefore, we will need to create Zones for Web, Sales, and Mail.
 ## Create Zones for Web, Sales and Mail.
-Run the commands that creates Web, Sales and Mail zones.
+- Run the commands that creates Web, Sales and Mail zones.
   * `$ sudo firewall-cmd --permanent --new-zone=web`
   * `$ sudo firewall-cmd --permanent --new-zone=mail`
   * `$ sudo firewall-cmd --permanent --new-zone=sales`
 ## Set the zones to their designated interfaces:
-Run the commands that sets your eth interfaces to your zones.
+- Run the commands that sets your eth interfaces to your zones.
   * `$ sudo firewall-cmd --zone=public --change-interface=eth0`
   * `$ sudo firewall-cmd --zone=web --change-interface=eth1`
   * `$ sudo firewall-cmd --zone=sales --change-interface=eth2`
   * `$ sudo firewall-cmd --zone=mail --change-interface=eth3`
 ## Add services to the active zones:
-Run the commands that add services to the public zone, the web zone, the sales zone, and the mail zone.
+-Run the commands that add services to the public zone, the web zone, the sales zone, and the mail zone.
 - Public:
   * `$ sudo firewall-cmd --permanent --zone=public --add-service=http`
   * `$ sudo firewall-cmd --permanent --zone=public --add-service=https`